prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 ```

 ## Port forwarding
-Participants on home networks will need to configure their router to perform port forwarding so that other ETH2 participants can establish a connection to your [beacon node](/docs/how-prysm-works/beacon-node) on TCP/13000 and UDP/12000.
+Participants on home networks will need to configure their router to perform port forwarding so that other Ethereum proof-of-stake participants can establish a connection to your [beacon node](/docs/how-prysm-works/beacon-node) on TCP/13000 and UDP/12000.
 The specific steps required vary based on your router, but can be summarised as follows:

 > **NOTICE:** Participants with nodes on a virtual public cloud (VPC) instance can skip this step.